 As a service to its members, ICT offers guidance and responses to various legal issues as they arise.

 ICT, in conjunction with APCIA, filed two amicus briefs in support of State Farm's Petition for Mandamus of the Dallas trial court's decision where the court refused to abate the insured’s lawsuit, brought under Insurance Code Chapter 541 (deceptive trade practices), until a determination of liability was determined for underinsured motorist (UIM) benefits.
 No. 19-0791 and No. 19-0792.

 ICT filed an amicus brief in USAA Tex.
 Lloyds v.
 Menchaca, a closely-watched industry case involving bad faith laws.

 The Texas Supreme Court issued its opinion in Texas Mutual Insurance Co., et al v.
 PHI Air Medical, LLC, a case involving a critical issue of interest to Texas workers’ compensation insurers.
 ICT’s workers’ compensation counsel, Burns, Anderson, Jury, and Brenner, LLP, prepared this summary of the opinion.

-ICT provides an opportunity for members to gather and learn the latest developments in insurance and technology impacting their business through our seminars, conferences, and annual insurance symposium.
+ICT provides an opportunity for members to gather and learn the latest developments in insurance and technology impacting their business through our conferences, and annual insurance symposium.
 Members also have an excellent opportunity to network with peers while learning from some of the leading insurance experts from Texas and across the nation.
 Through webinars, our members stay up to date on the current trends and emerging issues throughout the year.